lugh-tuatha/masked-emotion-client/README.md

 ## Release History
 * 2.0.1
+    * Add heads up modal when loading is too long
+* 2.0.1
     * Avatar will go directly to cloudinary
     * Add faqs page
-    * Add ntification if the user post successfull
+    * Add notification if the user post successfull
 * 2.0.0
     * Removed log-in and sign-up features
     * Redesigned user interface